-Have you ever wondered why all we have to explain our adjustment to motherhood is either pure bliss or postpartum depression?
+Have you ever wondered why all we have to explain our motherhood adjustment is pure bliss or postpartum depression?
 As if nothing exists in between.
-This way of viewing transition into motherhood is not only wrong, it’s hurtful for mothers.
+This way of viewing the transition into motherhood is not only wrong, it’s hurtful for mothers.

 The process of becoming a mother.

-A study out of the Netherlands of roughly 84,000 women found that women’s self-esteem usually drops in pregnancy, goes up a little in the first 6 months postpartum, and then plummets again until the child reaches 3 years old.
-The decrease in self-esteem is the sharpest in first-time mothers and is less pronounced after subsequent pregnancies.
+A study out of the Netherlands of roughly 84,000 women found that women’s self-esteem usually drops in pregnancy, goes up a little in the first six months postpartum, and then plummets again until the child reaches 3 years old.
+The decrease in self-esteem is the sharpest in first-time mothers and is less pronounced after subsequent pregnancies.3

 As you can imagine, plummeting self-esteem will not help you feel better as a new mom.
-It will only add to your struggle of loving your new self.
+It will only add to your struggle to love your new self.
 For us to love ourselves, we need to feel good.
 We need to feel accomplished and appreciated.
 And motherhood doesn’t really give us that.

-Motherhood is a journey of blindly poking around and trying to come up with the best solution to a problem.
+Motherhood is a journey of blindly poking around and trying to find the best solution to a problem.
 It is the never-ending questions and worries of “Am I doing this right?”
 Our children often don’t tell us they appreciate us until they are much older, if ever.
-And you never feel accomplished because the moment you fix one problem, another one crops up.
+And you never feel accomplished because when you fix one problem, another one crops up.
 Motherhood isn’t a great place to find your self-esteem.
 But it is a place to find the most amazing and unconditional love.
-It is a place where we find out that we are capable of so much more than we ever thought we could be.
+It is a place where we discover that we are capable of so much more than we ever thought we could be.

 Your struggle is real, and it’s not your fault.

 Unfortunately, there is little empathy for struggling mothers.
-And for some reason, when we mention that we’re struggling, the comments are always geared towards “Don’t you love your baby?”
-Or “He is such an easy baby, how can you be struggling?”
+And for some reason, when we mention that we’re struggling, the comments are always geared toward “Don’t you love your baby?”
+Or “He is such an easy baby.
+How can you be struggling?”
 And that is just the wrong way to look at it.

 While your baby is responsible for you being a mom, they are not responsible for how your body and mind reacted to this transition.
 You can have the easiest baby in the world and have postpartum mood disorders (PMADs).
 And that is not an indictment on the baby.
 And it is certainly not an indictment on you, either.

-Dear mama, I love the new you.
-And I hope with a lot of empathy and love, you will finally be able to leave the struggle behind and love the new you as well.
+Dear Mama, I love the new you.
+And I hope with a lot of empathy and love, you will finally be able to leave the struggle behind and love the new you.